 5. Get ad agencies to donate their services at a reduced cost.

-Almost every ad agency, PR consultant, and freelancer either has a special discounted rate (sometimes even set amount of free services) for nonprofits.
+Almost every ad agency, PR consultant, or freelancer either has a special discounted rate (sometimes even a set amount of free services) for nonprofits.
 It usually is a part of their corporate social responsibility.

 While in most cases it may not be completely free, getting even a 50% discount would be helpful.
 Since you’ll have professionals helping you out with promotions and advertising, the investment would be worth it.